libbitcoin/libbitcoin-explorer/README.md

 #### Configuration Settings

 BX uses Boost's [program_options](http://www.boost.org/doc/libs/1_50_0/doc/html/program_options/overview.html) library to bind configuration settings to strongly-typed application level properties.
 The implementation supports a two level hierarchy of settings using "sections" to group settings.
-The path to the configuration settings file is determined in the following manner.

-The value of the `config` command line option or environment variable.
-Otherwise:
+The path to the configuration settings file is specified by the `--config` command line option or `BX_CONFIG` environment variable, and if not specified defaults as follows.

-**Linux/Unix/OSX**
+##### Linux/Unix/OSX
-The path to the configuration settings file is the current user's home directory, as defined by the `HOME` environment variable or by the call `getpwuid(getuid())->pw_dir`.
+The current user's home directory, as defined by the `HOME` environment variable or by the call `getpwuid(getuid())->pw_dir`.
+A typical path is `/home/username`.

-**Windows**
+#####Windows
-The path defined by [CSIDL_LOCAL_APPDATA](http://msdn.microsoft.com/en-us/library/windows/desktop/bb762494(v=vs.85).aspx).
+The path defined by [CSIDL_LOCAL_APPDATA](http://msdn.microsoft.com/en-us/library/windows/desktop/bb762494(v=vs.85).aspx) for the current user.
 A typical path is `C:\Documents and Settings\username\Local Settings\Application Data`.

-If no configuration settings file is found default values generated from metadata are populated.

-[TODO: EXAMPLE HERE]

 Configuration settings are generated from metadata during development.
 The metadata includes full definition for all settings, including section, name, data type, default value and help description.
+If there is no configuration settings file, or if individual settings are not specified in the file, then default values are populated to bound properties.

 [TODO: EXAMPLE HERE]